 Interestingly enough, some FHA limits will decrease – some by almost 50 percent.
 FHA showed that there are 11 counties, including some in New York State, North Caroline, Texas and Tennessee specifically due to price changes.

-For the VA loan, buyers can put as little as 0 percent down as there is neither a down payment nor mortgage insurance required.
+For the VA loan 2020 loan limits, buyers can put as little as 0 percent down as there is neither a down payment nor mortgage insurance necessary.
 Over summer 2019, VA loan limits were eliminated.
 The numbers will still be based on location and county, but there will no longer be a set max limit.

 When using a VA loan, there is a funding fee.
 Depending on your circumstance, this fee will cover the mortgage insurance and is due at closing.
 For 2020, that fee will rise .15 percent from 2.15 to 2.30 percent.
 See the chart below for the different fee changes:

 Overall, this will be a great way to kick off the new year, for buyers, sellers, and industry professionals.
 Homeowners can also use these new numbers to their benefit.
 There will be more room to refinance current loans, renovate homes, consolidate any high-cost debt, and save more money each month.